quanganh2627/baytrail-i-x64-kitkat_vendor_intel_fw_sst/README.txt

 	BZ: 25454 - Adding the intial PFW framework support for the CLV FW.
 	MFDR3 code base with SSP Master mode changes.

+March 01 2012: Sanyog Kale : Audio FW ver 03.00.29
+	BZ: 25920 - CTS Overflow check regression with Audio FW 3.0.28 (patch 36412).
+	This version of LPE FW reverts the changes done in FW v3.0.28 for the capture glich workaround and goes back to the workaround provided in FW v3.0.27.
+	This patch has been rebased from R2 .
+Combining 3.0.27 and 3.0.28
+	This patch has been rebased by Arulselvan M